dov/giv/INSTALL.md

 - dcmtk
 - libwebp

-These are all available by dnf
+These are all available by dnf or apt.
+However, if the dependencies are not found, the plugins are skipped automatically during build.

 ## Building giv

 After all the above plugin have been installed, giv may be built:

-To build giv do in the top directory

 ```
-scons -j 8
+meson setup build
+cd buid
+ninja
-scons -j 8 install
+ninja install
 ```

 # Windows